 Short faux locs is a medium-tension protective hairstyle achieved by wrapping extensions around the hair.
-Locs are usually done long, but you’ll be surprised how they appear stylish in chopped styles as well!
+Locs are usually done long, but you’ll be surprised how they also appear stylish in chopped styles!

 Getting back on-trend, Rihanna wore these pieces in her recent film Oceans 8.
 Everyone’s been lining up to copy her look since then.
 Having them short in a bob, pixie, or lob is one unique way to make you stand out of the crowd!

 Don’t like to commit long-term?
-Unlike dreadlocks, faux locs are easy to maintain especially no matter your hair type.
-You can choose from plenty of patterns and colors that will save you time for styling your strands daily!
+Unlike dreadlocks, faux locs are easy to maintain, especially no matter your hair type.
+You can choose many patterns and colors to save time styling your strands daily!

 Michigan-based Shanique Grant creates her versions of the look with yarns and cuffs.
-She reminds that “you should have at least 3 inches of hair before installing locs for less tension.”
+She reminds me, “you should have at least 3 inches of hair before installing locs for less tension.”

 Don’t forget your roots!
 This is our expert braider’s number 1 tip when getting faux locs.
 “This is the optimal time to get those roots moisturized and massaged to stimulate the scalp, promoting new growth,” she tells us.

 Although short, she assures that these hairstyles are still super versatile.
 Shanique shares her top products – a water-based leave-in conditioner and oils such as avocado, castor, or olive.